GaloyMoney/dealer/GRAFANA.md

 Liquidation Fee = 0.005

 #### Liquidation Price Derivation
-Given the Total balance from the [BTC Balance on Exchange](./GRAFANA.md#BTC-Balance-on-Exchange-(Free/Used/Total)) section, the unrealized PnL from the [Unrealized PnL in BTC](./GRAFANA.md#Unrealized-PnL-in-BTC) section, the Face Value and Number of Contracts from [Position Quantity in Contracts](./GRAFANA.md#Position-Quantity-in-Contracts) section the Average Open Price in USD from the [Average Open Price in USD](./GRAFANA.md#Average-Open-Price-in-USD) section, the Margin Ratio formula from the [Margin Ratio](./GRAFANA.md#Margin-Ratio) section, the Maintenance Margin Ratio from the [Maintenance Margin Ratio](./GRAFANA.md#Maintenance-Margin-Ratio) section,
+Given the Total balance from the [BTC Balance on Exchange](./GRAFANA.md#BTC-Balance-on-Exchange) section, the unrealized PnL from the [Unrealized PnL in BTC](./GRAFANA.md#Unrealized-PnL-in-BTC) section, the Face Value and Number of Contracts from [Position Quantity in Contracts](./GRAFANA.md#Position-Quantity-in-Contracts) section, the Average Open Price in USD from the [Average Open Price in USD](./GRAFANA.md#Average-Open-Price-in-USD) section, the Margin Ratio formula from the [Margin Ratio](./GRAFANA.md#Margin-Ratio) section, the Maintenance Margin Ratio from the [Maintenance Margin Ratio](./GRAFANA.md#Maintenance-Margin-Ratio) section,